The School of Psychology has a strong and growing reputation for fundamental and applied research with international impact.

 Postgraduate research students are placed at the heart of our research activity.
 Our research is supported by a wide range of funding bodies, published in top-ranking journals, and presented at international conferences.
 The School fosters a vibrant and outward facing culture and encourages members of the public and non-academic organisations to become partners and collaborators in our research.

 Particular areas of research expertise in the School include:

+You can visit the research pages of the School to find areas you are interested in and to identify potential academic supervisors.
 You are invited to contact the supervisors that you feel are best suited to your research area to discuss the process further.
 Other projects may also be available so please contact potential supervisors to enquire further.

 Students may progress to PhD study, embark on an academic career or work within industry or the public/private sector or charities.